snhirsch/katana-midi-bridge/README.md

 To capture and store a user preset, start by dialing in a sound to your liking.
 This might involve connecting the amp to Boss Tone Studio or Gumtown's Katana FxFloorboard application (required if you want access to hidden settings).
+After you setup a tone to your liking the next step depends on which application was used:

+If you were connected to FxFloorboard (recommended), check the rectangular "Connect" button at the top of the window.
+If it is illuminated in green, toggle the connection state off by clicking on the button.

+If you used BTS, exit that program by closing the window.

+**IMPORTANT**: Physically disconnecting without taking one of these steps leaves the amplifier in "edit" mode.
+If reconnected to USB while in that mode it discards your carefully crafted patch and restores the current preset or panel state.
+In other words, you lose all your work.

-Once you have your tone setup, disconnect the amp from the computer and plug it into the device where you've installed Katana bridge.
+Disconnect the amp from the computer and plug it into the device where you've installed Katana bridge.
 Wait about ten seconds for the program to start.

-Next, "arm" the bridge for settings capture by sending three messages in this format:
+Arm the bridge for settings capture by sending three messages in this
+format:

 CC#: 3 - Value: 127

 within a two second period.
 Then strike and hold a chord and select a program number in the range 11..127 where you would like to store your settings.
-The bridge will read and save the patch data and pulse the volume several times to acknowledge.
+The bridge will read and save the patch data and pulse the volume to acknowledge.
 This information is permanently saved and can be recalled instantly by re-selecting the PC#.

 If you change your mind after arming the bridge send any other CC message to cancel.